Skip to content

 Reduce Draw Calls

-Solution: Use texture atlasing to batch sprites
+Solution: Use texture atlasing to batch sprites.

-// ❌ Bad - 100 draw calls
+// ❌ Bad - each sprite may use a different texture, causing many draw calls

 for (int i = 0; i < 100; i++)